adhmara-prani/Distributed-Task-Scheduler/Readme.md

 1.  **Infrastructure:** You built the server room (Docker).
 2.  **Schema:** You built the filing cabinet (SQL Table).
 3.  **Backend Logic:** You connected the "Request Ride" button to the filing cabinet.

-**Next Step:**
-Once you confirm you can send a POST request (using Postman or cURL) and see the data appear in your DBeaver/SQL table, **would you like me to guide you through adding the Kafka Producer logic to that route?**